justnonamenoname/lifeticle/readme.md

 ### What's cryonics?

-Cryonics is a technology of freezing the body to -196 degrees Celsius in a capsule filled with liquid nitrogen.
+Cryonics is a technology of freezing the body to -196 degrees Celsius.
 After freezing, this allows the organism to be preserved in its original form for hundreds of years.
 In October 2022, a baby girl was born using an embryo that had been stored in a cryobank for 30 years.
 If we look back 200 years ago, technology was far less advanced,